 A forensic audit, defined also as forensic accounting, is the process of auditing a company’s records for the purpose of satisfying a legal investigation.
 Forensic accounting, though it does not always yield a crime, is generally for the purpose of bringing an embezzlement or fraud case to its end.
 Tools are often employed for this work, such as forensic audit mortgage software, checklists, and more.

-Forensic audit, explained as the method to find fraud in a company, has other purposes as well.
+Explained as the method to find fraud in a company, forensic audit has other purposes as well.
 Forensic accounting can be used to find information for any government investigation: fraud, embezzlement, subpoena, deposition, or other.
 Along these lines, forensic accounting can involve a company, company employees, or just be used to find relevant records for an outside investigation.
 Forensic audit cost varies depending on the size and scope of the project.

 Lucas works forensic audit jobs with a private auditing company.
 His employer is hired when a company expects fraud may be occurring in their ranks.
 Lucas is a CPA and can find records which can be used to bring a criminal to justice.

-Lucas completes his project on a good note: he was able to recover the funds while preventing a criminal case from being taken against Susan.
+He completes his project on a good note.
+He recovered the funds while preventing a criminal case against Susan.
 Lucas enjoys his work but prefers to find no party at fault.
 He appreciates this welcomed change of pace and leaves work on a happy note.